Skip to main content

 Plans start at ~$15/month.
 MyClaw.ai focuses on ease of use rather than workspace customization — think of it as a turnkey personal assistant rather than a full workspace environment.

-Best for: People who want a simple personal AI assistant without the workspace customization, template marketplace, or dedicated compute resources that ClawAgora provides.
+Best for: People who want a simple personal AI assistant without the workspace customization, community template library, or dedicated compute resources that ClawAgora provides.
 If you need a quick, affordable way to run a personal OpenClaw-based agent and don't need advanced skills or workspace templates, MyClaw.ai is worth considering.

-Tradeoffs vs. ClawAgora: MyClaw.ai has a lower entry price but does not include dedicated compute resources, a template marketplace, or the same level of workspace customization.
+Tradeoffs vs. ClawAgora: MyClaw.ai has a lower entry price but does not include dedicated compute resources, a community template library, or the same level of workspace customization.
 ClawAgora gives you a full environment you can extend; MyClaw.ai gives you a simpler, more constrained experience.

 Side-by-side comparison